b-knight/Power_Analysis_Techniques/README.md

           results.append(0)
 ```

 We repeat this process for 100 times for each point, and then feed each point's mean value to Scipy.
-From the equation of the line output by Scipy, we extract the final sample size recommendation and verify the results with a final 500 simulation.
+From the equation of the line output by Scipy, we extract the final sample size recommendation and verify the results with a final 500 simulations.
 Our estimated effective power is the proportion of those 500 simulations in which we found the coefficient estimate of the treatment variable to be significant at &#945; < 0.05.
+Because an individual trial can always be a fluke, we repeat the process described 30 times to build a reasonable distribution.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; From here we tweak the number of points in our implementation using +/- 1 SD (n = 8k, 10k, 12k), +/- 1,2 SDs (n = 6k, 8k, 10k, 12k, 14k), and +/- 1,2,3 SDs (n = 4k, 6k, 8k, 10k, 12k, 14k, 16k).
+We also also explore estimating each of these points with 100, 200, or 300 simulations (the verification step is held fixed at 500 simulations).
+All told, we explore a total of 9 models using 405,000 simulations the results of which are displayed in teh boxplots below.<br>
 <div align="center">
 <img src="https://github.com/b-knight/Power_Analysis_Techniques/blob/master/power_curve_estimation/nine_model_results.png" align="middle" width="1047" height="503" />
 </div>